flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/engine.md

     - Starts the automatic or manual start sequences when on ground.
     - When in flight it initiates continues ignition as required.
 - CRANK:
-    - The start valve opens, if the MAN START pushbutton switch is ON.
+    - The start valve opens, if the [ENG MAN START](../ovhd/eng-man.md) pushbutton switch is ON.
 Ignition does not fire.

     !!! attention ""
         Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.